Levels of Government & What They Do

 - To maintain the financial integrity of the municipality.

-- To carry out the duties of council under this or any other Act.
+- To carry out the duties of Council under this or any other Act.

-The Municipal Act, 2001 is legislation provided by the provincial government.
+The Municipal Act, 2001, is legislation provided by the provincial government.
 The act gives the Municipality power to make decisions and provide the services and programs the public needs.

-How Decisions Are Made at Municipal Council
+How Municipal Decisions Are Made